godotengine/godot-proposals/README.md

 repository.

 **Note:** Work in progress!
 Bear with us while we discuss and define the exact workflow that we want to use.
-Please refrain from opening proposals on this repository just yet, unless you are among the core contributors and discuss it beforehand.